How to get compensation for a cycling accident

 3. The defendant may accept or deny liability (responsibility) for your accident.
 If they accept that they are responsible for your injuries, you can then choose to accept or deny their settlement offer.

 If your injuries have not yet become clear, we may advise you not to settle your claim just yet.
 We believe it is worthwhile to wait until we have all the facts about your injuries before we accept a settlement amount.
 It may be the case that you require a much higher settlement if you injuries persist or worsen to enable you to fund your recovery and ongoing care.

 Remember, you can only claim once for your injury so it’s important that you get the right advice the first time.

-If the defendant denies liability or you decide to decline their settlement offer, we will be able to negotiate a settlement that you are happy with and that is sufficient for your injuries.
+If the defendant denies liability or you decide to decline their settlement offer, we will work with you to negotiate a settlement that you are happy with and that is sufficient for your injuries.

 4. A large number of clients ask us if they are likely to have to attend court.
-The answer is that in the majority of cases this isn’t necessary; however, if your claim does go to court we will be there to support you throughout the process and help you with arrangements on the day.
+The answer is that in the majority of cases this isn’t necessary; however, in the unlikely event that your claim does go to court our team will be there to support you throughout the process and help you with arrangements on the day.